Rich dark chocolate ganache tart on a shortbread crust, perfect French decadent dessert that can be served with berries or with a strong expresso.

 - 1 tbsp chocolate, melted

-- In a bowl, sift the flour and add the butter cut in cubes.
+- In a bowl, sift the flour, sugar and add the butter cut in cubes.

 - With your hands, mix until crumbly

-- Add the egg and mix the dough until it hold together
+- Add the egg and mix the dough until it holds together

 - Refrigerate for 20-30 min.